fredwang01/use-and-control-Linux-Secure-Mode/README.md

    ```
    save and exit.

-* Run `make` at the root directory of kernel to compile linux source code, and you will get the OS image if successed.
+* Run `make` at the root directory of kernel to compile linux source code, and you will get the OS image if successful.

 **Control the LSM behaviour**